 We will ensure that the service animal's needs are met such as by providing water to the service animal or an outdoor area suitable for the animal's needs.

 A person with a disability who is accompanied by a support person will be allowed to have that person accompany them anywhere they need to go on our premises.
 At no time will a person with a disability who is accompanied by a support person be prevented from having access to his or her support person while accessing our services.

 In the event of a planned or unexpected disruption to services or facilities for customers with disabilities the clinics will notify customers promptly.
 The clearly posted notice will include information about the reason for the disruption, its anticipated length of time, and a description of alternative facilities or services, if available.

-Services/Facilities include all veterinary services from the Kirkton Veterinary Clinic, St. Marys Veterinary Clinic, Perth Veterinary Services, and the mobile units.
+Services/Facilities include all veterinary services from the Kirkton Veterinary Clinic.

-The notice will be made publically at the following locations:
+The notice will be made publicly at the following locations:

-The Kirkton Veterinary Clinic, St. Marys Veterinary Clinic, and Perth Veterinary Services, and will provide accessible customer service training to employees, volunteers and others who deal with the public or third parties on our behalf.
+The Kirkton Veterinary Clinic will provide accessible customer service training to employees, volunteers and others who deal with the public or third parties on our behalf.
 Training will also be provided to people involved in the development of policies, plans, practices, and procedures related to the provision of our goods and services.